lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 reducing access to the central Butler registry when running LSST pipelines at scale.
 See `DMTN-177`_ for more details.

+Until the quantum-backed Butler becomes the default, to use it, include ``resource://lsst.ctrl.bps/etc/bps_qbb.yaml`` it in your existing config with ``includeConfigs`` setting after other includes.

 .. warning::

-   Using quantum-backed Butler was only tested with the BPS HTCondor pluging.
+   Using quantum-backed Butler was only tested with the BPS HTCondor plugin.
    It may work with the BPS Parsl plugin.
-It definitely will *not* work with the BPS PanDA plugin at the moment.
+It definitely will *not* work with the BPS PanDA plugin until DM-39553 is done.

 Command-line Changes
 ^^^^^^^^^^^^^^^^^^^^